-The Environmental Resources and Sustainabilty Green Committee (ERC) consists of ten members appointed by the Lawrence township council.
+The Environmental Resources and Sustainabilty Green Advisory Committee (ERSGAC) consists of ten members appointed by the Lawrence Township council.
 Each member serves a term of four years, except for those first appointed, who are appointed for a term of two years.
 Terms end on the last day of the calendar year or until a successor is appointed.

 - Advise and consult with the council and the manager with respect to the environmental needs of the township.

 - Review and make recommendations with respect to township acquisition and administration of open space and other conservation areas and projects.

 - Study and develop proposals for the conservation and preservation of natural features, including landscaping of the township and make recommendations with respect thereto to the council and manager.

 - Review and make recommendations to the zoning board of adjustment and the planning boards on all site plans and subdivisions submitted to the board.

 As recorded in Sec.
 2-92 of the Lawrence Township Code,

 - Ed Frankel (Through 12/31/17)